neverfap-deluxe/nfd-api/content/content_meditations/DONE--02--focus-on-your-experience.md

 Hello, and welcome to the NeverFap Deluxe Guided Meditation series.

-My name is Julius Reade and today we are going to focus on what our mind is currently experiencing, right in this very moment.
+My name is Julius Reade and today we are going to focus on this idea of experience.

+Specifically, what you are currently experiencing right now, in this very moment.

-So for this exercise, I want you to let go of your thoughts and worries, and feel relaxed.
+So for this exercise, I want you to feel relaxed.

 Relaxed, within your body.